ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Related work

-A key feature of these risks in the context of open-ended clinical QA is their non-bimodal nature (i.e. an answer is not "safe" or not on a single axis).
+A key feature of these risks in the context of open-ended clinical QA is their non-binary nature (i.e., an answer is not simply "safe" or "unsafe" on a single axis).
 Consequently, the gold standard for assessing clinical inappropriateness remains human evaluation.
-For instance, Google’s work in clinical QA involved both clinicians and lay individuals to label responses on various axes such as the likelihood and severity of harm, alignment with scientific consensus, and helpfulness \cite{singhal2023large}.
+For instance, Google’s work in clinical QA involved both clinicians and lay individuals, labeling responses based on various axes such as the likelihood and severity of harm, alignment with scientific consensus, and helpfulness \cite{singhal2023large}.
 Similarly, other studies have employed multi-axis evaluations with human clinicians to assess the overall appropriateness of responses for open-ended clinical QA \cite{mukherjee2024polaris,singhal2023towards,zakka2024almanac, chowdhury2023can}.

 However, this approach is highly unscalable due to the significant time and resources required for continuous human evaluation with specialist clinicians.
 Additionally, large end-to-end question-output evaluations hinder iterative development and rapid prototyping of RAG-based clinical QA systems, as they often fail to provide clear guidance to developers on how to adapt their RAG pipelines to resolve clinical performance issues.